 Then comes adult — who thinks his reason has come of age and he can think on his own.
-When we try to reason with everything — we act as an adult.
+When we try to reason with everything — we act like an adult.

 Desire, discipline or caution, and reason pull us in different directions all our lives — this leads to a basic conflict in our moments of action.